alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second year PhD student in Biostatistics at UCLA, working with [Donatello Telesca](http://donatello-telesca.com/).
+I am a third year PhD student in Biostatistics at UCLA, working with [Donatello Telesca](http://donatello-telesca.com/).
 My current research focuses on Bayesian methods in functional data analysis, particularly curve registration, with applications to neuroscience.

 Prior to joining UCLA, I obtained my integrated masters in Mathematics from [Imperial College London](https://www.imperial.ac.uk/mathematics/).
 My thesis, supervised by [Seth Flaxman](https://sethrf.com/), analyzed the effects of Trump support and vaccine hesitancy on the SARS-CoV-2 time-varying reproduction number using a Bayesian semi-mechanistic model.